Course Descriptions and Registration

 BAND BEGINNING (Class Fee) -- Designed for students with little or no musical experience and who would like to learn to play a band related instrument.
 Open to 7th and 8th graders.
 Class of instruction in trumpet, trombone, flute, clarinet, and alto saxophone.
 All students are given the opportunity to learn percussion as well as their main instrument.
 Students are required to perform at 4 concerts, one per quarter, as well as perform a solo during class in the spring.
 During the summertime a summer band program will be offered for all students.
 Students are expected to have their own instruments to learn on, either by direct purchase or through a rental program provided by a local music company.
 Explanation of rental or purchase programs is covered in the first week of instruction.
 There is an extremely limited number of school-owned instruments available.

-BAND ADVANCED (Class Fee) -- Designed for students with one to three years playing experience on band related instruments.
-Students must pass off level 5 rhythms, level 5 scales, and blue belt in NinGenius in order to sign up for advanced band.
-Pass offs are done in class during beginning band or arranged with the teacher in advance.
+BAND ADVANCED (Class Fee) -- Designed for students with one to three years’ playing experience on band-related instruments.
+Students must pass off level 5 rhythms, level 5 scales, and blue belt in NinGenius to sign up for advanced band.
+Pass-offs are done in class during beginning band or arranged with the teacher in advance.
 Open to seventh and eighth graders.
 Band performs one concert per quarter.
 Teaches improvement on skills of instrument playing.
 Students are required to perform a solo during class in the spring, and qualifying students may participate in the district solo/ensemble festival.
 During the summertime a summer band program will be offered for all students.
 Students are expected to have their own instruments to learn on, either by direct purchase or through a rental program provided by a local music company.
 Explanation of rental or purchase programs is covered in the first week of instruction.
 There is an extremely limited number of school-owned instruments available.

 CHORUS BEGINNING (Class Fee) -- This is a Beginning Chorus for 7th Grade Students.
 Students are divided into 2 -3 sections (soprano and alto, Tenor or Bass) and learn to sing in 2 to 3-part harmony.
 Although called “Beginning”, this course is for all 7th Grade Students, regardless of ability or prior experience.
 Students learn rhythm reading, how to follow written music, and how to sing with correct tone and diction.
 There is one evening concert per term where the students perform for their parents and guests the music they learn in class.
 These concerts are required and are 20% of the term grade.